Iranian energy crisis: Energy imbalance

-Causes for the gas imbalance
+Gas imbalance

 Iran is the world's fourth-largest gas consumer, consuming more gas than 30 European countries combined.
 The country produces around 260 billion cubic meters (bcm) of natural gas annually, with 18 bcm allocated for export and the rest consumed domestically.
 Iran's gas demand has grown significantly, from 153 bcm in 2013 to 245 bcm in 2023, driven primarily by the residential sector, vehicles, and power plants.

 Iran's gas infrastructure is inefficient, with significant losses due to flaring, leaks, and low productivity.
 The country flares 18 bcm of gas annually due to inadequate collection equipment, and 7 bcm is lost in the transmission and distribution network each year.
 Furthermore, Iran's thermal power plants operate at just 33% efficiency, and 13% of electricity is lost during transmission.

 Economic sanctions over the past two decades have hindered foreign investment in Iran’s energy sector, limiting the development of gas production capacity and power plants.
 Despite having substantial gas reserves in joint fields, many remain undeveloped due to lack of investment.
 The stalled development of the South Pars gas field has worsened the imbalance, and Iran's oil minister warned in 2022 that without $240 billion in investment, Iran could become a net energy importer.

 While neighboring countries like Turkey diversify their energy mix by balancing coal, natural gas, oil, and renewables, Iran remains heavily reliant on natural gas.

 Cryptocurrency mining

 The cryptocurrency market in Iran is flourishing.
 Bitcoin mining is highly energy-intensive, requiring substantial electrical resources.
 Iran's power grid is both fragile and costly to maintain, with frequent outages and a loss of about 13% of electricity during transmission.
-The regime's pursuit of expanding cryptocurrency mining farms, particularly for Bitcoin, which began to bypass the imposed international sanction has diverted significant amounts of electricity (approximately 600 megawatts) away from the public grid.
+Iran's pursuit of expanding cryptocurrency mining farms, particularly for Bitcoin, which began to bypass the imposed international sanction has diverted significant amounts of electricity (approximately 600 megawatts) away from the public grid.